 Jurassic Café and Isla Nu-Bar in the Lower Lot

 Jurassic Café is serving Costa Rican-inspired cuisine such as slow-roasted mojo pork (my personal fave), fish, burgers and more.
-The selection has been a little less adventurous during the pandemic, but it's still worth visiting.
 If you want a tropical adult beverage, stop by the nearby Isla Nu-Bar out front for blended and made-to-order cocktails such as mai tais and more in a souvenir tiki.

 The Flaming Moe in Springfield U.S.A.